karx/homepage/_posts/2025-09-30-poker-hands-ai-development.md

 This journey, from a single line of intent to a fully functional, agent-native application, has been more revealing than I could have imagined.
 It confirmed that the reality of AI pair programming is far more nuanced and collaborative than the simplistic demos suggest.
 The emergent "Intent-Driven Development" pattern provides a tangible framework for this collaboration, one that respects the irreplaceable role of the human architect while harnessing the incredible implementation speed of the AI agent.

 This process fundamentally changes the nature of the developer's work.
 The job is elevated.
-Less time is spent on the syntax of a `for` loop or the boilerplate of an API endpoint, and more time is spent on the things that truly matter: architectural integrity, systems thinking, clear communication of intent, meticulous quality review, and long-term strategic vision.[^18] There's a unique joy in building a tool that scratches your own itch—one that directly enhances a personal passion like poker by making data collection and analysis seamless.
-29 It also reinforces the importance of choosing the right tool for the job; the decision to build a lightweight frontend with vanilla JavaScript, forgoing a heavy framework, resulted in a faster, more focused application that was a pleasure to develop.[^34]
+Less time is spent on the syntax of a `for` loop or the boilerplate of an API endpoint, and more time is spent on the things that truly matter: architectural integrity, systems thinking, clear communication of intent, meticulous quality review, and long-term strategic vision.[^18] There's a unique joy in building a tool that scratches your own itch--one that directly enhances a personal passion like poker by making data collection and analysis seamless.
+It also reinforces the importance of choosing the right tool for the job; the decision to build a lightweight frontend with vanilla JavaScript, forgoing a heavy framework, resulted in a faster, more focused application that was a pleasure to develop.[^34]

-My hope is that by sharing this detailed, transparent account—the successes, the frustrating bugs, and the emergent workflows—I can encourage others in the developer community to embark on their own AI-assisted projects.[^26] The learning curve is real, but the potential to augment our creativity and productivity is immense.
+My hope is that by sharing this detailed, transparent account--the successes, the frustrating bugs, and the emergent workflows--I can encourage others in the developer community to embark on their own AI-assisted projects.[^26] The learning curve is real, but the potential to augment our creativity and productivity is immense.
 Don't be afraid to start small, to document your journey, and to share what you learn with the rest of us.
 Self-promotion and community sharing are not acts of vanity; they are vital for our collective and personal growth.[^26]

 So, to anyone who is curious but hesitant, I'll pass on the advice that has served so many of us well: hit "Publish" and go with the flow![^26]